Rafyb/Rafyb/README.md

 ### Hello world 👋🤓

-🕹️ As programmer student, I'm working on video game : https://rafyb.itch.io/
+🕹️ As a student programmer, I'm working on video games : https://rafyb.itch.io/

 🌐 You can also visit my website : https://raphael-bauvin.web.app/ ( last update - early 2020 )